Nessi-datatool/nessi/test_data/README.md

 ### rca/data_quality_issues.json

 This JSON file contains sample data quality issues used for testing the RCA feature's ability to correlate anomalies with data quality rule failures in both the target table and upstream data sources.

+## Freshness SLA Testing

+The Freshness SLA testing now uses an in-memory approach with the following components:

+### BetterMockDeltaConnector

+A mock implementation of the Delta connector interface that doesn't rely on file operations and can be configured with predefined responses.
+This connector allows tests to simulate Delta Lake tables with configurable last modified times without requiring actual table files.

+### TestSLAManager

+A simplified version of the SLAManager specifically designed for testing.
+It works with the BetterMockDeltaConnector to provide a complete in-memory testing environment for the Freshness SLA functionality.

+This in-memory testing approach avoids potential deadlocks and timeouts caused by file I/O operations during testing, making the tests more reliable and faster to execute.

 ### rca/dashboard_test_data.json